Winterizing Your Lawn

 Yes.
 Without proper treatment, grass growth will be stunted and can turn yellow in color.
-Winter pre-emergent will slow down growth rate and increase plant levels of potassium (K).
+Winter pre-emergent will slow down the growth rate and increase plant levels of potassium (K).
 Potassium is essentially like carbs for your lawn; it helps the grass grow.
-Other positive influences Potassium has on plants includes higher resistance towards diseases and an increased tolerance amid droughts.
+Other positive influences Potassium has on plants includes higher resistance to diseases and an increased tolerance amid droughts.

 Potassium is no exception to the “too much of anything is bad” rule.
 An overdose of potassium throughout your lawn can disrupt the way soil absorbs other critical nutrients such as calcium, nitrogen, magnesium, manganese, and iron.

 Balance is key to seeing your lawn return to its beautiful healthy green state.
-A thorough understanding of what a lawn needs, when it needs it, and how much it needs are all areas that must be considered.
+A thorough understanding of what a lawn needs when it needs it, and how much it needs are all areas that must be considered.